Manneken Pis: Folklore

 The Order of the Friends of Manneken Pis was founded in 1954 and has more than 150 members.
-The objective of the Order is to stimulate the cultural, tourist, philanthropic and commercial development of Belgium in general, and more particularly to preserve the traditions linked to Manneken Pis.
+The objective of the Order is to stimulate the cultural, tourist, philanthropic and commercial development of Belgium in general, and more specifically to preserve the traditions linked to Manneken Pis.
 The Order is always present during the ceremonies surrounding the presentation of new costumes and during the statue's official greetings and anniversaries.

 On certain folkloric occasions (e.g. Saint-Verhaegen, Meyboom plantation), Manneken Pis is hooked up to a keg of beer.
 Cups are filled up with the beer flowing from the statue and given out to passers-by.